pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [SSE Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/10547): Outdated.
 It also conflicts with Engine Fixes VR.\
   [Schlongs of Skyrim SE](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/): Replaced by The New Gentleman.\
   [Simple Offence Suppression](https://www.nexusmods.com/skyrimspecialedition/mods/41764): It may seem handy in some cases but it causes more annoying problems because neutral aggression is not handled properly by the game.\
+  [Simplicity of Sea - Water Mod with ENB Displacement Textures](https://www.nexusmods.com/skyrimspecialedition/mods/56520): It looks good but lacks the water flow changes.\
   [Sky Reflection Fix](https://www.nexusmods.com/skyrimspecialedition/mods/110604): No longer needed with the latest Community Shaders.\
   [SkyVRaan - Shimmering VR Waters](https://www.nexusmods.com/skyrimspecialedition/mods/30571): Replaced by Cubemap Reflections.\
   [Skyrim Realistic Overhaul](https://www.moddb.com/mods/skyrim-realistic-overhaul): It causes CTD when archived in BSA.
 The file size is too huge compared to its impacts.\